 We are a non-profit organization, and our tax ID number is 94-1322202.
 The East Bay SPCA is funded entirely by private donations, foundation grants, bequests and fees for service.
-We receive no government funding or tax dollars.
 The East Bay SPCA is not affiliated with any other SPCA or Humane Society including ASPCA and HSUS.

 I’d like to donate to the East Bay SPCA.
 How can I do that?

 You can donate online here or you can make a donation over the phone at 510-563-4604, or mail us at 8323 Baldwin Street, Oakland CA 94621.

 Find out about other ways to give, including donating household items and shelter supplies to the East Bay SPCA.